dannydanny123/document-qa-agent/README.md

     GOOGLE_API_KEY=your_key_here

-    5️⃣ Run 'agent.py' with command line args mentioning Multiple pdfs path seperated with a space in btw in the terminal of the root dir 'document-qa-agent' python agent.py "pdf_path1" "pdf_path2" "pdf_path3" "pdf_path4" "pdf_path_N" or if you want to run the code again with the same previously processed pdf, use this command line simply: python agent.py...
+    5️⃣ Run 'agent.py' with command line args mentioning Multiple pdfs path seperated with a space in btw in the terminal of the root dir 'document-qa-agent'
+    RUN:
+    python agent.py "pdf_path1" "pdf_path2" "pdf_path3" "pdf_path4" "pdf_path_n"

+    or if you want to run the code again with the same previously processed pdf, Simply run: python agent.py
      You dont need to go from stage 1 to 3 for already processed pdfs, only for new ones.

     🖥️ Operations
     I made 'agent.py' as the entry to my app that calls of 3 python scripts Automatically: 'src\tasks\Stage 1\ingestion.py', 'src\tasks\Stage 2\Index_builder.py' and 'src\tasks\Stage 3\app.py'